agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 Lastly, we can setup the triggers so we can use webhooks or other external action to start pipeline runs.

-As with the other components, we can install with it's own yaml file.
+As with the other components, we can install with its own yaml file.

 ```bash
 kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml